mitotic/slidoc/docs/MORE.md

 set to `pluginId-body`, using templating to change element IDs.
 Any HTML content between PluginBegin/PluginEnd is rendered within a `div` with `id` set to `pluginId-content` (for the plugin to access/modify during the `setup` instantiation.)
-In addition to the template [formats](#) listed for `PluginBody`, an additional substitution `%(pluginBody)s` may be used to specify where to include the HTML for the plugin body itself.
-If omitted, plugin body is appended after the content.
+In addition to the template [formats](#) listed for `PluginBody`, an additional format `%(pluginBody)s` may be used to specify where to include the plugin body in the content (assumed to be HTML).
+If this format is omitted, the content is assumed to be raw text and the plugin body is appended after the content.
+(This raw text may be dynamically converted to HTML by the plugin.)

 The optional `arguments`, which must all be in the same line, are supplied to the `init` call for slide instances.
 The `init` calls